-The Community Foundation for Shropshire tries our best to give outstanding customer experience, but in the unfortunate event that you are not happy then we would appreciate it if you could follow the process stated below.
+The Community Foundation tries our best to give outstanding customer experience, but in the unfortunate event that you are not happy then we would appreciate it if you could follow the process stated below.

 The Community Foundation is committed to providing the best possible service to our stake holders with whom we work, and we will endeavour to listen to all of them.
 We acknowledge, however, that there will be occasions when people may not be happy with some aspects of our provision.